jrobinson14/CS523Proj2/README.md

 4/19 10:54 AM: Added ability for cells to isolate based on probability (see Cell.java)

+05/4 11:47 AM: Added cell movement to cell automata class.
+Added tracking of number of infected and susceptible cells

 # Part 2: Cellular Automata to model disease spread